Geooorg/sample-api/README.md

 # Open TODOs

-Providing a working, high quality software with a mostly tested API was important than providing lots of features that were not tested enough.
+Providing a working, high quality software with tested API was important than providing lots of features that were not tested enough.
 From this perspective, the following TODOs (in this order) could be done next:

 * Authentication / Access control: